Blake Snow

 But there was also a harrowing threat of living in Oklahoma, especially in the summer.
 That’s because the state is home to more tornadoes than any other place in the world—right smack in the middle of Tornado Alley.
 And I distinctly remember many close encounters with them, if not once every other summer.

 My first memory of a tornado was watching a slow and calming funnel cloud form directly over my house on Admiral Street.
 It was this giant, swirling, but graceful thing that looked like it could explode into a tornado at any moment.
-My family and I all watched from the front street.
+My family and I all watched from our front yard.
 No one said it, but I’m sure all of us we’re thinking: “Please don’t touch down.
 Please.”
 We didn’t run because it wasn’t violent looking, and the sirens hadn’t gone off yet.
 In other words, when you live in Oklahoma, you learn to live with the threat of tornadoes every summer.
 And you don’t scramble for cover or storm shelters until you can feel, observe, and hear that something violent is about to happen.

 My next memory of a tornado happened the next year after moving to a nearby house on Orchard Street.
 I was playing outdoor basketball at my elementary school.
 By then all of my friends had left to go home, but I stayed taking shots and dreaming of becoming Michael Jordan.
 I remember the sunset was abnormally bright orange that evening.
 Then something strange happened.
 It was as if God had suddenly hit the mute button on every naturally-occurring sound.
 No birds chirping.
 No animals moving.
 No wind rustling through trees.
 Just uneasy silence that you only notice when the world completely stops.
 It was my first time experiencing a literal “calm before the storm.”